 Simeon was John Stott's mentor as a preacher, and Stott asked for the same wording on his headstone as was on Simeon's memorial plaque.

 Includes walking tour map.

-Distributed by dictum in the UK.
+Distributed by Dictum in the UK.
 (Bulk purchase from 10ofthose.com.)
-A US edition will be published shortly by Wipf and Stock.
+A US edition will be published in April 2019 by Wipf and Stock.

 St Edmund of Abingdon: The Servant Heart